SpaceJamp/node-ld/README.md

 type node `node characters.js` into windows terminal

-You should have a prompt that says Enter NFC's UID:.
-Type in a number.
+You should have a prompt that says Enter NFC's UID: `Type in a number.`

 ### Windows libUSB setup (Only if using LibUSBTransport)